-- Version 1.0 of the Closure and Reclamation Plan was submitted with the original Type A Land Use Permit and Type B Water Licence applications in November, 2022. - Version 1.1 of the Closure and Reclamation Plan and was submitted with the Type A Land Use Permit and Type B Water Licence amendment applications on March 3, 2023. - Version 2.0 (this version) was submitted with the Type A Land Use Permit and Type B Water Licence amendment applications in October 2023.
+- Version 1.0 of the Closure and Reclamation Plan was submitted with the original Type A Land Use Permit and Type B Water Licence applications in November, 2022. - Version 1.1 of the Closure and Reclamation Plan was submitted with the Type A Land Use Permit and Type B Water Licence amendment applications on March 3, 2023. - Version 2.0 of the Closure and Reclamation Plan was submitted with the Type A Land Use Permit and Type B Water Licence amendment applications in October 2023. - Version 2.1 (this version) of the Closure and Reclamation Plan is being submitted for a conformity determination following inclusion of details outlined in responses to comments submitted during the Type A Land Use Permit and Type B Water Licence amendment applications re: interim care and maintenance and post closure inspections.